d3plus/d3plus-common/README.md

 <a name="install.amd"></a>
 ### AMD and CommonJS
-The released bundle natively supports both AMD and CommonJS, and vanilla environments.
+The released bundle natively supports both AMD and CommonJS, in addition to vanilla environments.

 <a name="install.custom"></a>
 ### Custom Builds